-I am working on diffusion-based generative models (theoretical understanding, accelerated sampling), and knowledge distillation.
-I have reviewed over 100 papers for top-tier conferences and journals, including serving in senior roles.
-I lived in Hangzhou (Paradise on Earth) and Wenzhou (Cradle of Mathematicians) for more than 25 years.
+I am focusing on diffusion-based generative models (theoretical understanding, accelerated sampling), and knowledge distillation (e.g., SimKD, CVPR’22, SemCKD, AAAI’21, TKDE’23, OnlineKD, AAAI’20).
+My Google Scholar citations reached 2025 in 2025.
+I lived in Hangzhou (Paradise on Earth) and Wenzhou (Home of Mathematicians) for more than 25 years.

 Diffusion-based generative models employ stochastic differential equations (SDEs) and their equivalent probability flow ordinary differential equations (ODEs) to establish a smooth transformation between complex high-dimensional data distributions and tractable prior distributions.
 In this paper, we reveal a striking geometric regularity in the deterministic sampling dynamics: each simulated sampling trajectory lies within an extremely low-dimensional subspace, and all trajectories exhibit an almost identical ”boomerang” shape, regardless of the model architecture, applied conditions, or generated content.
 We characterize several intriguing properties of these trajectories, particularly under closed-form solutions based on kernel-estimated data modeling.
 We also demonstrate a practical application of the discovered trajectory regularity by proposing a dynamic programming-based scheme to better align the sampling time schedule with the underlying trajectory structure.
 This simple strategy requires minimal modification to existing ODE-based numerical solvers, incurs negligible computational overhead, and achieves superior image generation performance, especially in regions with only 5-10 function evaluations.